The future is open

 1Abundance is Nigh

 The next decade promises to be the fastest period of scientific and technological progress in history (so far).
-Rapid advancements in AI, automation, and maturing technologies across genomics, synthetic biology, immunology, materials science, renewable energy and beyond promise to revolutionize scientific processes and accelerate technological innovation.
+Rapid advancements in AI, automation of science and engineering, and maturing technologies across genomics, synthetic biology, immunology, materials science, renewable energy and beyond promise to revolutionize scientific processes and accelerate technological innovation.
+At a civilization scale, we are about to get much wealthier, very fast.

 2WE ARE AT A CROSSROADS

 As this horizon nears, we should not expect our old assumptions about how prosperity is converted into scientific progress — and vice versa — to hold.
+Will new technologies entrench existing systems of power and inequality, or enable an abundant future for all?
 By default, transformative change in these areas is likely to be largely driven by private investment.
-Government and other institutions will take more time to adapt, but we can speed this up by charting a path.
-The next 5-10 years are disproportionately likely to be the critical period for shifting the future of science.
+Government and other institutions will take more time to adapt, but we can be partners for speeding this up by charting a path.

 3SCIENCE IS RIPE FOR TRANSFORMATION